825 Learners

 |

-Earlier, measurements were not accurate, as they used the human body, stones, and seeds to measure and there were no standardized units.
-This usually led to measurement errors.
-To avoid such errors, we use a standard form of measurement, which is known as the metric system and the US standard system (Imperial system).
+Earlier, measurements were not accurate, since they used the human body, stones, and seeds to measure.
+The lack of standardized units usually led to measurement errors.
+To avoid such errors, we use standard forms of measurement, such as the metric system and the US standard system (Imperial system).

 Imperial System |

-For each physical quality, we have different units of measurement.
+We use different units of measurements for each physical quantity.
 For an easier understanding of units of measurement in the two systems, you can refer to the measurement chart.

 Units |